Seirdy/seirdy.one/content/posts/website-best-practices.md

 If this isn't possible, consider adding a "skip link" or two.
 Visually-impaired users generally prefer navigating by headings or landmarks, but screen reader beginners still benefit from a skip-link.
 Skip links are especially helpful when pure heading- and landmark-based navigation isn't optimal.

 If your skip link toggles visibility states when focused, ensure that it doesn't move any existing content; see [the "Layout shifts" section](#layout-shifts) for more details.
-If it appears over existing content, it needs to have a solid background; if you set the background color, [set a foreground color too](#about-custom-colors).
+If it appears over existing content, it needs to have a solid background; if you set the background color, set a foreground color too as described in [the "About custom colors" section](#about-custom-colors).

 ### Friendly navigation

 Users of <abbr title="assistive technology">AT</abbr>s such as screen readers primarily navigate through landmarks, headings, and paragraphs.
 Sometimes they also navigate between links.
 Headings and link names need to be unique and descriptive enough to serve as navigational aids; paragraphs shouldn't be too long.

+Try using a tool to view a list of all your link names.
+Just about every screen reader and some browser extensions should offer this functionality.
+Minimize links with ambiguous names, and ensure that identical link names have identical destinations.

 Think twice before placing important content immediately after skippable content such as nested landmarks, long code snippets, figures, and large lists.
 AT users who wish to skip content may jump directly to the next heading, glossing over anything between the skippable content and subsequent heading; this is especially common on mobile devices.[^14] When it makes sense to do so, place skippable content in its own sections and/or at the end of its parent section.